 Mrs. Gunter brings 15 years of education experience as a classroom teacher, college professor, and faculty advisor to PCCA.
 She is certified in Elementary Education, Exceptional Student Education, and English 6-12.

 As Director of School Operations, Mrs. Gunter handles much of the business tasks associated with the school, manages grants, ensures district, state, and federal compliance, and continues to mentor school leadership.
+She is currently completing her Educational Doctorate in Educational Leadership and Policy Studies.

 Email Mrs. Gunter here.